jasonsperske/problem-calculator/README.md

 ISC

-Do whatever you like iwith it.
+Do whatever you like with it.
 It was fun making it.